tomoyuki65/go-aidd/README.md

 #### 1. 「・Retrieve the issue information and create or update task.md.」
 Selecting this option retrieves task information based on your configuration and consolidates it into `src/task.md`.

-> ※ If the task content contains images, the image files are downloaded in PNG format to the 「src/images directory」.
+> ※ If the task content contains images, the image files are downloaded in PNG format to the 「src/images」directory.
 The image URLs included in the task content are then replaced with the file paths of the downloaded images.

 > ※ You can also manually create the file.
 A sample file 「src/task.example.md」 is provided; rename it and adjust the layout to create your own file if needed.